 Julie sent me a sampling of ribbon and also gave me the chance to pick some to try.
 I made several projects this week to show you ways you can use ribbons to add a special touch to your project!
-(She’s also offering you a chance to win a $25 gift certificate to her shop, so be sure to enter at the end of the post).

 When making clothing, ribbons can be used lots of ways.
 I used a jacquard from Anna Maria Horner to add a pop of color at the waist seam of a Washi tunic.
 This is a more expensive ribbon and you don’t need much to use it in this way.

 I also made a simple key chain by sewing the ribbon right on to a piece of fabric.

 I will share each project in more detail this week, but I wanted to give you a little bit of inspiration.
 On to the tutorial!